-[TECH] teleology.
+Teleology [TECH].
 Events are governed not only by cause and effect but also by means of striving to reach ends.
 Aristotle identified three causal connections in analytic thinking: a material one ("there is a sail"), a formal one ("the sail is turned toward the wind"), and the effective cause ("the wind transfers its force to the sail").
 He, then, included a cause that was contingent on purpose ("we sail because we want to come to a point in another part of the water").
 The concept of purpose was banned from analytical thinking, but has returned in holistic thinking.
-Even in respect to machines - and machines are one of the triumphs of analytic thinking - it is virtually impossible to exclude teleological ideas, as Rosenblueth and Wiener (1950) have noted, and we will also use them in discussing engineering on page 4: 206.
-In sociology, Max Weber defined action (Handlung) in terms of intentions.
+Even in respect to machines - and machines are one of the triumphs of analytic thinking - it is virtually impossible to exclude teleological ideas, as Rosenblueth and Wiener (1950) have noted, and we will also use them in discussing engineering.2

+In sociology, Max Weber defined action (Handlung) in terms of intentions, as we shall elaborate shortly.
 The young Talcott Parsons (1937) followed suit and wrote of all human actions as including goals.
 In later days, he claimed that we take actions to realize our goals, but he became less certain that this applied to expressive actions.
 The present standpoint among sociologists, articulated for example by Anthony Giddens, seems to be that an abundance of actions does not incorporate preconceived intentions, nor are all actions preceded by any formulated goals.
-My own position in this controversy is found in our discussion of justifying vocabularies (3: 7-33).
+My own position in this controversy is found in our discussion of justifying vocabularies.3

 Unique historical and geographic circumstances.
 Sailing requires a specific environment: water of a certain depth and wind of a certain force.
-Control of the environment, which is so obvious in laboratory situations where analyses are performed, is replaced in systems thinking by a full appreciation of the unique situation making some things possible and others not.
+Control of the environment, which is so obvious in laboratory situations where analyses are performed, is replaced in systems thinking by a full appreciation of the unique situation making some things possible and others not, and makes one force strong and another weak.